Monday, October 14, 2024

 New Years Eve was boring as usual.

-Dawn's New Year's Resolutions:
+My New Year's Resolutions:

 1) 10k steps/day.
 I want to lose another 20 pounds before I turn 50 on 1/2/25.
 My Fitbit reminds me each hour (between 9 and 6) to get at least 250 steps so I want to be more mindful of that.
 I want to drink more water and less coffee (but I’m not giving coffee up!).